JstJacks/Project-2/README.md

 - Deep Learning

 ## Elaborate on the predictive model used, describing why it was the best choice for the data.
-> Time Series Analysis
+* Time Series Analysis
   Linear regression model was used to analyse the relationship between twitter sentiment score and the daily price change of crypto currency.
-> Natural Language Processing
+* Natural Language Processing
   Vader sentiment analysis was used as we need to assign a score to each twitter post in order to determine if it is a positive or negative post and how these sentiment relates to price changes
-> Deep Learning
-  Deep

 ## Tools Used
 - Linear regression
 - NLTK